 Legal counsel is advised at this time to remove the misdemeanor from your record, although you maintain the right to represent yourself in court.

 Q: I still need to drive to work!
 What if I can’t afford the fees to reinstate my license?

 A: If your NY driver’s license was suspended but you need to be able to drive to work, contact an attorney right away to discuss your options.
 If you cannot afford the fees to reinstate your full driving privileges, you may be eligible for limited driving privileges, payment arrangements or other solutions.
 You should never drive with a suspended license, as doing so could mean you will face monetary fines, increased car insurance premiums, potentially longer suspension periods and even jail time.
 For more information click here.

-Q: Will I Face Jail Time if Convicted of AUO3?
+Q: Will I Face Jail Time if Convicted of AUO?

-Yes, if you are convicted of Aggravated Unlicensed Operation in the third degree (AUO3), jail time is a possibility.
-The penalties established by NY law for this misdemeanor include a monetary fine of between $200 – $500, jail time of up to 30 days, or both.
+Yes, if you are convicted of Aggravated Unlicensed Operation, jail time is a possibility.
+The odds decrease or increase depending on the severity of the AUO and motorists driving history.
+The penalties established by New York law for this misdemeanor include a monetary fine of between $200 - $500, jail time of up to 30 days, or both.